How to write a value proposition

 How long does a value proposition need to be?

-There's no hard-and-fast rule, but it's worth trying to write a headline, a supporting subheading or paragraph, and three bullet points listing your product or service's key features and benefits.
+There's no hard-and-fast rule, but it's worth trying to write a headline, a supporting subheading or paragraph, and three bullet points listing your product or service's key features and functional benefits.

 Online travel agent TravelLocal does this well: